 Electricity

 Repair category 2

 Notes Older style consumer unit.
+No extractor fan in bathroom.
+Socket with no switches in main bedroom.

 Gas

 Repair category 1

 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.